vsergeev/tinytaptunnel/README.md

 included in the keys/ folder.

-Since tinytaptunnel operates at layer 2, it can be used for layer 2 bridging with standard ethernet bridge tools like brctl, or layer 3 routing with standard NAT tools like iptables.
+Since tinytaptunnel operates at layer 2, it can be used for layer 2 bridging with standard ethernet bridge tools like brctl, or layer 3 routing / NAT with standard routing tools like iptables.
 Convenient scripts to create these bridges or NAT are included in the scripts/ folder.

 Building
 --------

 	$ go build

-will build the tinytaptunnel binary with the gc go compiler.
+will build the tinytaptunnel binary with the gc Go compiler.

 Running
 -------